kragen/dernocua/text/hash-consing-ropes.md

 same cut points when it encounters the same data in different contexts.
-After that, the size of the rope tree internal nodes is going to be relatively small, maybe 20% of the size of the leaf nodes, and if you build it in a relatively random and balanced way, you'll probably be able to share a fair bit of that, too.
+After that, the size of the rope tree internal nodes is going to be relatively small, maybe 20% of the size of the leaf nodes, and if you build it in a relatively random and balanced way, you’ll probably be able to share a fair bit of that, too.

 One simple approach is to start with a counter at 576 and decrement it